 The GEN I & GEN II Intercept Warm Edge Spacer Systems had the capacity for two different coil widths to allow for different width airspaces in the completed insulating glass unit.
 The un-coiler would rotate allowing the next size spacer to be threaded through the machine.
 Manufacturers began to sort their production orders by air space size to minimize coil change interruptions.
 Producing units by airspace resulted in the need to resort to finished insulating glass units prior to delivery to the appropriate glazing line.

-In 2004, continued research combined with advances in control technology eliminated the finished unit sorting problem with the shipment of the first Intercept i-3 Frame Machines.
+In 2004, continued research combined with advances in control technology eliminated the finished unit sorting problem with the shipment of the first Intercept i-3 Frame Machine.

-The Intercept i-3’s uncoiling system stored ten different coils which were automatically treaded through the system.
+Intercept i-3’s uncoiling system stored ten different coils which were automatically threaded through the system.

-Advances in the WinIG software allowed insulating glass units to be in the order that matched the manufacturer’s window production requirements.
-Spacer width changes became automatic, the amount of material used in the treading process was reduced and the need to resort the units at the end of the insulating glass line was eliminated.
+Advances in WinIG® software allowed insulating glass units to be in the order that matched the manufacturer’s window production requirements.
+Spacer width changes became automatic, the amount of material used in the threading process was reduced and the need to resort the units at the end of the insulating glass line was eliminated.